 Going to Austin’s South by Southwest (SXSW) is one of those things that gets added to people’s bucket list now and then.
 Although for most people, the things that stand out are the pop culture moments in film and music, I have long wanted to go and participate in the discussions about social media and […]

-I spent Friday & Saturday in mommy blogger central — I went to the Mom 2.0 Summit for work.
-If you haven’t hear about Mom 2.0 before, I encourage you to watch this video the Today Show did on Mom 2.0 for some general info or my friend Danyelle’s post about how it reinvigorated her passion or scan […]
+I spent Friday & Saturday in “mommy blogger” central — I went to the Mom 2.0 Summit for work.
+If you haven’t hear about Mom 2.0 before, I encourage you to watch this video the Today Show did on Mom 2.0 for some general info (PS Not everyone is a mom) or see my friend Danyelle’s post […]

 It still befuddles me a little that I made up a Twitter name one day — @JPlovesCOTTON — to show my personal connection to agriculture and give off positive vibes, and years later that is how many people know me.
 It wasn’t part of a master plan — I wish I was that smart back […]

 Thought this would make a perfect Wordless Wednesday post!
 Check out the Peterson Farm Bros new video….
 Love their senses of humor!
 Hope they don’t mind me capturing a screenshot so I have a thumbnail on this when it gets shared on Facebook, etc.!
 And I swear when I watch this, I think to myself that […]